 Attorney General Seamus Woulfe disagreed, however, and wondered whether British judges would disengage from EU laws after 45 years.

-“The fear of isolation will lead them to being inclined to EU law, indirectly continuing for a while,” the AG said, questioning whether Brexit would ever actually happen.
+"The fear of isolation will lead them to be inclined to EU law, indirectly continuing for a while," the AG said, questioning whether Brexit would ever actually happen.